Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: North Carolina offers some of the most compelling tax incentives in the country.
-The state provides sales and use tax exemptions on electricity and qualifying data center support equipment, which significantly lowers both initial capital investment and ongoing operational costs.
+Tax Advantage For Data Centers: North Carolina provides significant tax benefits for data center operators and tenants.
+These incentives include sales and use tax exemptions on electricity and qualifying data center equipment, which directly lower capital and operational expenses.

 Natural Disaster Risk